7 Ways to Keep Up a Language: My Top Tips

-I am a recent languages graduate, and I think the fear when ending any kind of language learning process is that without constant practising, you will lose your language skills.
-A language is something that you need to practice in order to improve, and it can be daunting taking on the task of improving by yourself.
+A language is something that you need to practice in order to improve – and it can be daunting to take on the task yourself.

-I recently read this post from Lifestyle Season and it really inspired me to remember all the brilliant ways you can learn, enjoy, and fall in love with a language- especially during lockdown.
+I recently read a great post from Lifestyle Season and it really inspired me to think about all the brilliant ways you can learn, enjoy and fall in love with a language.

-Most people stop studying languages after secondary school, and so it’s always a good idea to have a few tricks up your sleeve if you’re wanting to keep up a language in your own time.
+Most people stop studying languages after secondary school, so it’s always a good idea to have a few tricks up your sleeve to keep up your skills in your own time.

 Listen to Podcasts

-There are also podcasts that tell you what has been said in English (if this is your preferred language) so you know that you’ve been following everything correctly.
+There are also a few podcasts that tell you what has been said in your native language so you know that you’ve been following everything correctly.

 Read Articles

-I currently have Le Monde notifications on my phone, so as well as BBC breaking news I also get news from one of the major French news platforms.
-I find this means I can get bite-sized pieces of information, and also learn new words about current affairs.
+I currently have Le Monde notifications on my phone, so I get news stories from a major French news platform.
+This means I can get bite-sized pieces of information, while learning new words about current affairs.

 Watch Foreign Films and Shows

-I recommend watching foreign films or shows if you’re trying to keep up your language skills at whatever level.
-It sounds silly, but even if you watch a child’s show in a foreign language it means you’re understanding and immersing yourself in the language more than if you just stick to your home language.
+I recommend watching foreign films or shows if you’re trying to keep up your language skills at any level.
+It sounds silly, but even watching a child’s show in a foreign language can really help you immerse yourself in the language.

 Use an Online Tool